You are here: Home ⁄ Projectors ⁄ Current Page

 While you'll still need a physical power cable to get power to the projector, you are no longer restricted to running wire across the room or through the walls to get an actual image.
 Advancements in wireless connectivity over the last few years have been dramatic, and we have no problem recommending some proven wireless solutions.

-Some of the newer projectors have MHL-enabled HDMI ports, which allows you to plug in a streaming video stick (like Roku, or Chromecast) to the projector, without the need for additional power.
+Some of the newer projectors have MHL and power-enabled HDMI ports, which allows you to plug in a streaming video stick (like the Chromecast, Fire stick or Roku stick) to the projector, without needing to run additional power cables to an outlet.
 As long as you're in range of your wireless router, you can access a multitude of video services, including Netflix, Amazon Video, YouTube, and more.